 LinkedIn as an opportunity

-Potential employees, customers or journalists: With 17 million users in the DACH region (LinkedIn statistics 2022), LinkedIn also offers companies a wide range of opportunities to reach people.
-At the same time, it is becoming increasingly difficult to stand out from the flood of posts in the feed and draw attention to your own messages.
+Potential employees, customers or journalists: with 17 million users in the DACH region (LinkedIn statistics 2022), LinkedIn also offers companies a wide range of opportunities to reach people.
+At the same time, it is becoming increasingly difficult to stand out from the flood of posts in the feed and draw attention to one’s own messages.

 With these three tips, companies can achieve their communication goals on the business network: